 Canadian director Carl Bessai has gained increasing prominence over the last few years with regular dramatic works such as Unnatural & Accidental (2006), Normal (2007), Mothers & Daughters (2008), Cole (2009), Fathers & Sons (2010), Sisters & Brothers (2011), No Clue (2013), Bad City (2014), Rehearsal (2015) and The Lears (2017).
 He has made the sporadic venture into genre material with Severed, the timeloop film Repeaters (2010) and Embrace of the Vampire (2013).

-The zombie genre underwent a big revival in the mid-2000s with hits like Resident Evil (2002), 28 Days Later (2002), Dawn of the Dead (2004) and Shaun of the Dead (2004) but this became tired by the end of the decade when it became apparent that the large number of films produced had run through all plot moves that the genre seemed to have.
+The zombie genre underwent a big revival in the mid-2000s with hits like Resident Evil (2002), 28 Days Later (2002), Dawn of the Dead (2004) and Shaun of the Dead (2004).
+However, by the end of the decade, this became tired when it became apparent that the large number of films being produced had run through all plot moves that the genre seemed to have.
 After this the genre seemed to rediscover itself with the gonzo mashup and wacky title collusion – titles ranging from Zombie Strippers!
 (2008) through Pride and Prejudice and Zombies (2016) – before that too started to become creatively tired.
 (For a more detailed listing see Zombie Films).